 Occasionally students are faced with life circumstances and issues which cause significant mental, physical, or emotional distress, making it necessary for the students to cooperate with counseling and administrative staff to obtain appropriate care.
-Students experiencing such difficulties are encouraged to contact their families and are expected to notify the Associate Dean of Students' office or to schedule a counseling appointment with Counseling Services.
+Students experiencing such difficulties are encouraged to contact their families and are expected to notify the Student Development office or to schedule a counseling appointment with Counseling Services.